sgraden/vpc/about.md

 IBM Cloud VPC offers an isolated, security-rich environment.
 It gives you the security of a private cloud, with the agility and ease of use of a public cloud.
 With IBM Cloud VPC, you can manage key network services and launch Virtual Servers as needed to support your mission-critical, cloud-based applications.

 A Virtual Private Cloud is ideal for cloud-native workloads.
 For a detailed list of the key features that IBM Cloud VPC can provide for your workloads, skip to [this section](about.html#use-ibm-cloud-vpc-for-cloud-native-workloads).

+For a view of the **Planned Experience** as we move from Beta toward GA for IBM Cloud VPC, skip to [this section](about.html#planned-ibm-virtual-private-cloud-experience).

+For a list of features currently available in our Beta program, please refer to our [Beta Feature List document](about-vpc-beta.html).

 ## How it works